Alfresco/docs-alfresco/content-services/latest/develop/oop-ext-points/rest-api-java-wrapper.md

 their logs.

 ## Finding folders and files by a term
-To find a folder node or a file node based on a term use the `findNodes` method of the [`QueriesApi`](https://github.com/Alfresco/alfresco-java-sdk/blob/develop/alfresco-java-rest-api/alfresco-java-rest-api-lib/generated/alfresco-core-rest-api/docs/QueriesApi.md#findNodes){:target="_blank"}, which is a search API you can use when doing simple search on a term.
+To find a node, such as a folder or file, by a term use the `findNodes` method of the [`QueriesApi`](https://github.com/Alfresco/alfresco-java-sdk/blob/develop/alfresco-java-rest-api/alfresco-java-rest-api-lib/generated/alfresco-core-rest-api/docs/QueriesApi.md#findNodes){:target="_blank"}, which is a search API you can use when doing simple search on a term.
 For more complex search, such as Alfresco Full Text Search (AFTS), use the [Search API](#searchingbyquery);